FoalTS/foal/docs/basics/pre-hooks.md

 # Pre-hooks

-Pre-hooks are TypeScript decorators used on either a controller method, a controller class or in the sharedControllerDecorators attribute of a module.
+Pre-hooks are TypeScript decorators used on either a controller method, a controller class or in the preHooks attribute of a module.
 They're only executed when the regarded service is used as a controller.
 So if the method is called from an http request, the controller decorators will be executed.
 If it is called from the service itself or another one, they'll be skipped.

 ## How to create one